defmonk0/infinite-eclipse-notes/sessions/(22) Big Tortle Old Man.md

 * Returned to town.
 * On the walk, discussed the job.
   * *Stolthet 'Mytejager' Nordligefjell* listed many reasons *Infinite Eclipse* shouldn't be working with *The Kin*.
-  * He also suggested the party go to *Ranafyll* to start to handle the problem that is *Black Buck*
+  * He also suggested *the party* go to *Ranafyll* to start to handle the problem that is *Black Buck*
   * *Sennin* though the priority should be to meet up with *Balazar Lasa* before marching into *Ranafyll*.
   * *Florian* was of the opinion to keep friends close and enemies closer.
   * *Armadyl* should probably stop the abyssal fiend from unleashing upon the continent.
 * Decided to message *Balazar Lasa*.
   * *Sennin* copied the sending spell, and then used another scroll to cast it.
   * Learned he should hopefully be free soon, and will meet up wherever.
-* Party wanted more information, so they asked *Artlaag* what the plan was if they *didn't* take the job.
+* *Party* wanted more information, so they asked *Artlaag* what the plan was if they *didn't* take the job.
-  * Another party would be hired if one could be found.
+  * Another group would be hired if one could be found.
   * Otherwise, they'd hope the cave-in holds it until *Artlaag* and the other higher-ups of *The Kin* could take care of it themselves.
-* Decided it wasn't worth the risk of it escaping, so the party agreed to take the job.
+* Decided it wasn't worth the risk of it escaping, so *the party* agreed to take the job.
   * *Florian* did some negotiating while *Alenia Eldaloth* creeped on the conversation as a cat.
     * Requested additional reinforcements, just in case, as it sounded dangerous.
     * Wanted some kind of payment up front.